Breathing. Concentration. Control. Centering. Precision.

-Hilary Rogers, owner/senior teacher
+Hilary Rogers, owner/master teacher

 She discovered Pilates to help with low back pain when working too many hours at a desk as a recruiter for a top management consulting firm.
 She enjoyed the challenge, precision, concentration, and results of the method.
 In 2002, she left the corporate world to follow her passion for Pilates and share better movement with others.